 Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-Investments at June 30, 2019, consist of the California Local Agency Investment Fund (LAIF), which is not rated.
+Investments with the CalTRUST Investment Pool are rated AA by Standard and Poor's while investments with LAIF and CEPPT are not rated.